emc-mongoose/mongoose/doc/input/scenarios.md

 > **Note:**
 > All scenario statements are executed locally except the load steps.
 In the
-> distributed mode the steps are sliced and executed on the nodes (both master and slave nodes).
+> distributed mode the steps are sliced and executed on the nodes (both entry and additional nodes).

 ### 2.1.1.
 Methods